ssoonmi/05-20-Lecture-Notes/W15D3/connect.md

 The first argument to `connect` is a function, `mapStateToProps` (or `msp` for short).

-The first argument to `mapStateToProps` is mandatory.
+The first argument to `connect`, `mapStateToProps`, is mandatory.

 It tells `connect` how to map the `Redux store's state` into your component's `props`.

-It must take a first argument, the `Redux store's state`.
+`mapStateToProps` must take a first argument, the `Redux store's state`.

-`mapStateToProps` will return an object containing the relevant slice of the `Redux state` as `props` for your component.
+`mapStateToProps` will return an object containing the relevant slice of the `Redux store's state` as `props` for your component.

 Ex: